zxsheather/vscode-acmoj/README.md

 4.  **Viewing Problems:**
     *   Expand items in the "Problemsets" view to find problems.
     *   Click a problem name to open its details.
     *   Alternatively, use the `ACMOJ: View Problem by ID...` command.
+(You would open it from the Command Palette and enter the problem ID.)
 5.  **Submitting Code:**
     *   Open the code file you want to submit.
     *   Click the ACMOJ submit icon `$(cloud-upload)` in the editor title bar, or run `ACMOJ: Submit Current File` from the Command Palette.